When You and I Were Young, Maggie

-"When You and I Were Young, Maggie" is a folk song, popular song, and standard written by George W. Johnson and James Austin Butterfield.
+"When You and I Were Young, Maggie" (or simply known as "Maggie") is a folk song, popular song, and standard written by George W. Johnson and James Austin Butterfield.

 Origin

 Although Springtown, Tennessee, has a small monument outside an old mill claiming the song was written by a local "George Johnson", in 1864, for his Maggie, the truth is that its lyrics were written as a poem by the Canadian school teacher George Washington Johnson from Hamilton, Ontario.
 Margaret "Maggie" Clark, three years his junior, was his pupil.
 They fell in love and during a period of illness, George walked to the edge of the Niagara escarpment, overlooking what is now downtown Hamilton, and composed the poem.
 The general tone is perhaps one of melancholy and consolation over lost youth rather than mere sentimentality or a fear of aging.
 It was published in 1864 in a collection of his poems entitled Maple Leaves.
 They were married October 21, 1864, but Maggie's health deteriorated and she died on May 12, 1865.
 James Austin Butterfield set the poem to music and it became popular all over the world.
 George Washington Johnson died in 1917.
 The house where the two lovers met still stands on the escarpment above Hamilton, and a plaque bearing the name of the song had been erected in front of the old building but is now inside the Township of Glanbrook building on Binbrook Road (Road 52) just east of Fletcher Road (Road 614).
 In 2005, the song was inducted into the Canadian Songwriters Hall of Fame.